 Treatment and prognosis

 Treatment is usually only in the setting of progressive primary tuberculosis, miliary tuberculosis, or post-primary infection, and in general primary infections are asymptomatic.
 For a general discussion please refer to the parent article: tuberculosis.

 Administration of protracted courses of multiple antibiotics tailored to the sensitivity of the infective strain is the cornerstone of treatment.

 Any patient with tuberculosis should be considered infective until sputum assessment is performed, and patients should be placed in respiratory isolation.
 In many countries, it is a reportable disease, and contact tracing will be performed.

-Additional targeted therapies may be necessary in the setting of empyema, mediastinal complications or hemoptysis.
+Additional targeted therapies may be necessary for the setting of empyema, mediastinal complications, or hemoptysis.